KitKat1930/CPlusPlusCPlusPlus/README.md

 # Learning C++
 This repository will contain information on how to code in the computer programming language of C++!

+### Why high-level languages are better than low level programming languages?

+The main difference between high level language and low level language is that programmers can easily understand or interpret or compile the high level language in comparison of machine.
+On the other hand, machines can easily understand the low level language in comparison of human beings.

+C++ is considered a low-level programming language.
+You can write a fairly high-level code, with complicated data structures and local variables and functions and various other things you'd find in "high"-level languages, and still have it translated into 100% pure uninterpreted assembly language.

+C++ is also faster than Python because C++ is a compiled language and Python is an interpreted language.

 ### I. Download Visual Studio
 - In my example, I installed Visual Studio Community version 17.0